 - For an advocate to support to support a young person over 18yrs [and/or parents], contact Voiceability via www.totalvoicelincolnshire.org or telephone 01522 706580.

-1.4 What will an Education, Health and Care Plan look like?
+What does an Education, Health and Care Plan look like?

 Section 9 of the new SEND Code of Practice sets out how the Department expects local authorities to go about writing an Education, Health and Care Plan.
 Some of the key points made include:

 - EHCPs should be focused on the outcomes an individual child is expected to achieve.
 Any targets must be specific and set out what support is needed to achieve those outcomes;

 - EHCPs should be clear, concise and positive.
 They should also be free from jargon;